f3d-app/f3d/doc/libf3d/03-OPTIONS.md

 ### `scene.skip_content_check` (_bool_, default: `false`)

-Make attempt to read file without checking it's header.
+Select reader to read file without checking its header content but only based on the file extension.

 CLI: `--skip-content-check`.